Omarlaouan/ML_experiments/README.md

-# ML_experiments

-To do :
-- Drift Detection :
+# Drift Detection

-  - Implement from scratch in python
+## To do:
-  - Compare to open source librairies (alibi, evidently)
+- Explore and compare to open source libraries (alibi, evidently)

-- - Hyperparameter optimization
-    - compare librairies(Hyperopt, Optuna)
+- Implement from scratch in Python